ajrworkprojects/webScraperConfluenceAltText_v1.3_prod/README.md

 - [x] Search [Synk Advisor](https://snyk.io/advisor/python) for all the Python packages this script uses, to ensure they all receive a high health score (I have noticed that other packages were getting automatically added to this script when I ran it).

 - [x] <span style="color:IndianRed">~~Automatically upload messages.csv file to the associated Google Sheet.
 (Optionally) Automatically email Confluence authors when the script uploads the messages.csv file to the the Google Sheet~~</span> The script no longer requires the user to upload the custom messges to a Google Sheet.
-The script automatically emails the authors using the smtplib, ssl, and some MIME libraries
+The script automatically emails the authors using the smtplib, ssl, and some MIME Python libraries

 - [x] <span style="color:IndianRed">~~Add stops so that the Python script reminds the user to check the list of VIPs, before continuing to run the program.~~</span>  No longer necessary, since the script now automatically checks for these VIPs before creating and emailing the custom messages